rei/rei-cedar-docs/docs/components/icon/README.md

 <div class="cdr-stack--lg"></div>

 W3C recommends using `<title>` and `<desc>` elements in SVG for assistive technologies; however these elements have mixed support for screen readers as explained here.
 Cedar follows these recommendations by:
 - Adding `role=’presentation’` to icons.
-This hide them from screen readers and causes the icon to be a nested image inside of a button or a link
+This hides them from screen readers and causes the icon to be a nested image inside of a button or a link
 - Assigning the attribute `focusable=’false’` to the SVG element
 - Using `aria-label` for buttons or Cedar’s hidden text CSS style for links